andreitablan/DiscordBot/Readme.md

 ```bash
 !seconds
 ```
-The **!milliseconds** function returns the number of milliseconds since the bot started.
+The **!miliseconds** function returns the number of milliseconds since the bot started.

 ```bash
 !miliseconds